HackerExperience/specs/hackerexperience2/contributing.md

     - (optional) Add projects related to the question.
 Start typing something related and see if Phabricator finds anything.
     - Click "Send" & wait for your answer.

-## Create a discussion, report a bug, request a feature:
+## Create a task, discussion, report a bug or request a feature:

 First, ask yourself: is what your are going to ask/report something that needs discussion, review and approval?
 If it is a simple or straightforward question, see [Ask Something]() above.